Tips and Common Questions

 "Can I use my own API key?"

 Yes.
 Miriad requires an Anthropic API key.
 You set it during signup.
 The key stays with you and isn't shared.
+You pay Anthropic directly for API usage.
+No markup.

 "How do I give an agent access to my repo?"